aquamorta/kkengraver/README.md

                             interfaces (default: 127.0.0.1)
       -P port, --port port  use the given port (default: 8008)

+The GUI has fewer options.
+You can specify most parameters in the GUI itself.
 The first options are identical to the corresponding ones of `engraver.py`.
 The last three are for specifying the browser, the address and the port for the web server.
 If the `-b` option is ommited the gui is opened in the users default browser.